JoeBalduz/Port-Knocking-Web-Server/README.md

 When testing the client and the server on the same machine, the port knocking worked perfectly.
 However, once I moved on to using two different machines, I ran into a problem where the UNIX time on my two machines were off by a couple of seconds.
 This could be fixed by syncing both of their clocks up, however I did not think doing it that way was a good idea.
 I switced to minutes since that timestamp wouldn't have to be as accurate.
 This does however now leave some time for an attacker to playback a sent message.
+I then thought that it would be a good idea to also include the client's IP address in the message.
+I chose to add the IP address since this is something that the server could verify.The message sent to the server is now "shared_secret +  timestamp + ip_address".
+That message then gets put into the MD5 hashing function before being sent to the server.
+This makes the web servermore secure against playback attacks, however an attacker could spoof the clients IP address.

+I will now go into how the message is sent and verified by the client and the server.
+The client will create the message described above and put it into the MD5 hasing function to generate a signature.
+This signature is then sent to the server.
+As soon as the server receives the message, it will get a timestamp of the time in minutes in UNIX time.
+It then attached that timestamp to the shared secret.
+The server also then gets the client's IP address and also attaches that to string that now contains the shared secret and the time stamp.
+That string is then put into the same MD5 hashing function so that a signature can be generated.
+That signature is then compared to the signature sent by the client.
+If they are the same, the web server is brought up.
+If they aren't the same, nothing happens.

 # Running the Program
 This program is made to work for Windows.
 Right now, the client and the server must be run on two different machines that are on the